Floaters

 Brian Owens

 The wife's name is Kelly.
 I am lucky.
 The kids are Belle and Ashton.
 They are the joy of my life.
-I work at GenesisChurch.TV.
-It is a church unlike any you have ever experienced.
-I am actually old there.
-Check out our site!
 My life is better than I deserve.